learn-co-curriculum/ds-curriculum-team/style_guide.md

 Not: `pwd` means "print working directory".
 Use: The `pwd` command means "print working directory".

-<a name="capitalization"></a>

-### Capitalization

-Names of languages should be capitalized unless part of a code snippet (e.g.
-Ruby or `ruby`, Objective-C, Python or `python`; not: ruby, objective-c, python).

-Don't capitalize:

-* bash — the commonly-used acronym for Bourne-Again SHell.
-* boolean — though in specific reference to the fields of Boolean Algebra or Boolean Logic this can be appropriate, just be consistent.

-**Do** capitalize:

-* *most acronyms:* CLI, URL, HTTP, LLDB.
-* *names of programming languages:* Python, Ruby, Objective-C, Swift, JavaScript
-* Interface Builder — Xcode's integrated storyboard design tool.

-<a name="asides"></a>

-### Asides

-Use asides sparingly.
-Some examples:

-**Note:** *The basic aside for "whispering" something minor that doesn't fit into the flow of exposition.*  Example:

-**Note:** You might find that your version differs in its third number versus what we have in our example.
-We use 2.7.2, but 2.7.3 would work just fine.

-**Advanced:** *A helpful note that is not readily understandable to the present skill level of the reading and not required to fulfill the objectives.*
-Example:

-**Advanced:** If you notice that you're repeating yourself a lot in these specs, you might want to try using a `let` block to DRY out the code.
-Consult the documentation...

-**Pro-tip:** *A note about style or best-practice, or a friendly reminder about avoiding a common or simple mistake.
-Think opinion-piece.* Example:

-**Pro-tip:** Since launching the debugger console is a *very* common task when writing JavaScript, you might want to learn the shortcut: &#8984; + &#8997; + j.

-**Hint:** (in labs) *A note about avoiding a common mistake not readily apparent in the given instructions, or direction to a useful method that has not been previously explained.* Example:

-**Hint:** Your first insinct might be to reach for `.each`, but since you're accumulating the values, there might be a better Enumerable.

-**Reminder:** *A reminder of previously learned concepts as we start to build on them.* Example:

-**Reminder:** JavaScript does not have implicit `return` in its functions.
-If you pass a closure in, you might be surprised unless you're careful about what you return!

 <a name="lists_and_bullets"></a>

 ### Lists and bullets: